marcrobledo/mobile-golf-translation/README.md

 ## What's missing
 Possible to-do list:
-* Borrow VWF subroutine from Mario Golf USA/Europe
+- Borrow VWF subroutine from Mario Golf USA/Europe
   The game would benefit of a variable width font, but since there is no RPG mode and strings are mostly menus, it's not a priority.
-* A few big graphic titles (new character/course unlocked and local multiplayer) they can be translated, but it would require some pixelart work and they wouln't provide any additional information at all.
+- A few big graphic titles (new character/course unlocked and local multiplayer)
+  they can be translated, but it would require some pixelart work and they woulnd't provide any additional information at all.
-* Net Clubhouse dialogs
+- Net Clubhouse dialogs
   There are a lot of untranslated strings yet that are related to the Net Clubhouse (online mode): competitions, connection error codes, etc. Since these are not accesible yet, they aren't needed for now.
 The script is extracted in `replace_strings` folder, so it should be pretty easy for anyone to translate them in a future.

 ## How to compile